 The typical ratio is one teaspoon per 250mls for hot brews or two teaspoons per 250mls for iced brews.
-As an example, a one litre teapot will need around four teaspoons of tea to brew a hot tea.
+As an example, a one litre teapot will need around four teapots of tea to make a hot tea.

 Like it nice and strong?
 Instead of brewing for longer, add an extra teaspoon and brew for the recommended time.